 To me, chocolate is the foundation for any romantic dessert and one of my favorite ways to eat is simply paired with fresh strawberries.
 They can be enjoyed fondue style, but that involves a bit of work before serving (and possibly a fondue pot).
 Classic chocolate dipped strawberries are even better because you can prepare them in advance and keep them chilled until it’s time for dessert.
 They’re sweet, light and fresh.
 A perfect romantic dessert for Valentine’s Day.

-- 16 ounces California Strawberries
+- 16 ounces fresh strawberries

 - 4 ounces high quality bittersweet chocolate, coarsely chopped